DHTMLX/docs-suite/docs/form/select.md

 ## Adding Select

-You can easily add a Select control during initialization of a form:
+You can add a Select control during form initialization:

 ~~~js
 const form = new dhx.Form("form_container", {